Lisa Mirabello, Ph.D., M.S.

 |Address:||NCI Shady GroveRoom 6E524|

 Dr. Lisa Mirabello earned her Ph.D. in biomedical sciences with a focus on molecular population genetics and infectious disease from the University at Albany School of Public Health, State University of New York in 2007.
 She joined the Clinical Genetics Branch of the NCI Division of Cancer Epidemiology and Genetics as a postdoctoral Cancer Genetics Research Fellow in 2007 and was promoted to a Research Fellow in 2010.
 In 2013, Dr. Mirabello was appointed as an Earl Stadtman Investigator in 2013, and was awarded NIH scientific tenure and promoted to senior investigator in 2019.
 Dr. Mirabello's research program is focused on genetic susceptibility to pediatric cancer and the genomics of HPV carcinogenicity.
-Dr. Mirabello has received a number of awards for her work in this area, including a DCEG Fellowship Achievement Award as well as a DCEG Fellowship Award for Research Excellence.
+Dr. Mirabello has received a number of awards for her work in this area, including five DCEG Intramural Research Awards and three NCI Director’s Intramural Innovation Awards.

 Osteosarcoma is the most common primary, malignant bone tumor among children and adolescents.
 Osteosarcoma etiology has remained poorly characterized, and metastatic disease has a poor prognosis.
 Dr. Mirabello is using epidemiologic studies to examine incidence patterns and identify risk groups for this rare cancer.
-She is working to identify genes and pathways that may significantly contribute to risk of osteosarcoma.
-She is using candidate gene and whole-genome approaches, including large genome-wide association studies and whole-exome sequencing, to comprehensively explore the relationship between genetic variation and susceptibility to osteosarcoma and clinical outcomes.
-Dr. Mirabello and her colleagues have completed the first international, multi-institution genome-wide association studies (GWAS) of osteosarcoma risk and outcome.
-She is conducting large genomic epidemiologic studies of osteosarcoma, and other pediatric cancers, to broadly seek novel germline genetic markers of disease risk and outcome.
+She is using whole-genome approaches, including large genome-wide association studies and whole-exome sequencing, to comprehensively explore the relationship between genetic variation and susceptibility to osteosarcoma.
+Dr. Mirabello and her colleagues have completed the first international, multi-institution genome-wide association studies (GWAS) of osteosarcoma risk.
+She continues to conduct large genomic epidemiologic studies of osteosarcoma, and other pediatric cancers, to broadly seek novel germline genetic markers of disease risk.